jeremenichelli/jeremenichelli.github.io/_posts/2016-04-18-patterns-for-a-promise-based-initialization.md

 resume: When is your web site or app ready for usage?
 It could depend on scripts and styles being loaded, it might need an external API to be accessible, or all of them together.
 Having control over this situation could generate a heavy reliance on callbacks and one of the best ways to fight this asynchronicity are Promises.
 ---

-*If you haven't checked Promises yet I recommend [the post Jake Archibald wrote][1] about them.*
+*If you haven't checked Promises yet I recommend [Jake Archibald's post][1] about them.*

-Now, let's suppose we have a method named **initApp** we need to call when stuff is ready.
+Say we have a method named **initApp** we need to call after some stuff is ready.

 ```js
 function initApp() {